 The Upper Welland at Harringworth in Northamptonshire is a small river at summer levels with some nice riffles and deeply scoured pools, an abundance of minnows ensures the trout grow well and the record on this beat is just under 4lbs.
 There are wild fish but this beat is stocked.
 The Mayfly hatch can be very prolific.
 Otters are frequently seen here.
 Again we have benefited from EA work in developing new riffles, pools and bank conservation.

 The Lower Welland at Uffington is in Lincolnshire and the river here is wider with a gravel bed, very reminiscent of a chalk stream.
 This beat can fish well and has produced some very large trout in recent seasons notably one of 5lbs 2ozs.
 There is an excellent Mayfly hatch and sedges are found in abundance.
-Coarse fishing is available on the Welland in the trout close season and grayling fishing on both the Welland and Guash.
+Coarse fishing is available on the Welland in the trout close season up to 16 March as is flyfishing for grayling on both the Welland and Guash.
+Following the creation of fish passes from the Wash to the confluence of the Guash at Stamford, migratory fish such as eels and Wash sea trout have virtually unobstructed access and sea trout should be able to return to good spawing habitat in the Guash.